 How to Make Easy Cheddar Cheese Sauce

-Start by melting butter in a saucepan over medium heat, then whisk in gluten-free or all-purpose flour and cook for 1 minute.
+Start by melting butter in a saucepan over medium heat, then whisk in gluten-free flour (or AP flour if not GF) and cook for 1 minute.

-Next, slowly whisk in milk, season with salt and pepper, then switch to a wooden spoon and stir until the mixture has thickened, about 3-4 minutes.
+Next, slowly whisk in milk, season with salt and pepper, then cook while stirring constantly until the mixture has thickened, 3-4 minutes.

 Turn off the heat then add freshly shredded cheddar cheese and stir until smooth.
 Taste then add additional salt and pepper if desired.

 That’s all she wrote!
-Liberally drizzle the cheese sauce over your favorite cooked vegetables then devour.
-I hope you love this decadent, delicious dish – enjoy!
+Drizzle the cheese sauce over your favorite cooked vegetables then devour.
+I hope you love this decadent, delicious, and EASY recipe – enjoy!

 Ingredients